 CONCLUSIONS

-The following research findings were working width of the twin-row planter is 1.3 m and spacing between twin rows was 20 cm, while the distance between two set of twin-rows was 50 cm.
-From laboratory results, seed to seed spacing with cup type metering was 9.5, 14.0, 14.2, and 16.0 cm and with roller type metering system was 11.0, 14.0, 19.8, and 20.0 cm at 10, 15, 20, and 25 rpm operational speed, respectively.
-Results obtained from actual field conditions the mean seed spacing with roller type metering mechanism was 17.8, 19, and 20 cm at operating speed of 1.5, 2.0, and 2.5 km h-1 respectively.
-The acceptable seed spacing occurred at operating speed of 2.5 km h-1.
-It is showed that the suitable forward speed for developed twin-row maize planter was 2.5 km h-1 at which the planter provides acceptable seed to seed spacing compared to the other operational speeds.
+The following research findings were working width of the twin-row planter was 1.3 m and spacing between twin rows was 20 cm, and the distance between two sets of twin rows was 50 cm.
+From laboratory results, seed-to-seed spacing with cup-type metering was 9.5, 14.0, 14.2, and 16.0 cm, and with roller-type metering system was 11.0, 14.0, 19.8, and 20.0 cm at 10, 15, 20, and 25 rpm operational speed, respectively.
+Results obtained from actual field conditions the mean seed spacing with roller-type metering mechanism was 17.8, 19, and 20 cm at operating speeds of 1.5, 2.0, and 2.5 km h-1 respectively.
+The acceptable seed spacing occurred at an operating speed of 2.5 km h-1.
+It showed that the suitable forward speed for a developed twin-row maize planter was 2.5 km h-1 at which the planter provides acceptable seed-to-seed spacing compared to the other operational speeds.

 Disclaimer (Artificial intelligence)